-Note: When using this feature, you might experience significant Oracle VM VirtualBox performance degradation on some host systems.
+Note: When using this feature, some host systems might experience significant Oracle VM VirtualBox performance degradation.

-9.35 Nested Virtualization
+9.33 Nested Virtualization

-Oracle VM VirtualBox supports nested virtualization on host systems that run AMD CPUs.
+Oracle VM VirtualBox supports nested virtualization.
 This feature enables the passthrough of hardware virtualization functions to the guest VM.
 That means that you can install a hypervisor, such as Oracle VM VirtualBox, Oracle VM Server or KVM, on an Oracle VM VirtualBox guest.
 You can then create and run VMs within the guest VM.
-You can enable the nested virtualization feature in one of the following ways: